House prices, mortgage rates and Brexit

-Looking at buyer habits, Brexit may be causing more people to take out a fixed rate mortgage so they have some certainty while so many things are up in the air.
+Looking at buyer habits, Brexit may have been causing more people to take out a fixed rate mortgage.
+This is so they have some certainty while so many things are up in the air.

 Should I get a fixed rate mortgage deal after Brexit

 If you want peace of mind about how much you’ll be paying for your mortgage because of the current economic uncertainty then a fixed rate mortgage could be for you.